mcollina/autocannon/README.md

        * `setupRequest`: A `Function` you may provide to mutate the raw `request` object, e.g. `request.method = 'GET'`.
 It takes `request` (Object) and `context` (Object) parameters, and must return the modified request.
 When it returns a falsey value, autocannon will restart from first request.
 When using `workers`, you need to supply a file path that default exports a function instead (Check out [workers](#workers) section for more details) _OPTIONAL_
        * `onResponse`: A `Function` you may provide to process the received response.
 It takes `status` (Number), `body` (String) `context` (Object) parameters and `headers` (Key-Value Object).
 When using `workers`, you need to supply a file path that default exports a function instead (Check out [workers](#workers) section for more details) _OPTIONAL_
     * `har`: an `Object` of parsed [HAR](https://w3c.github.io/web-performance/specs/HAR/Overview.html) content.
 Autocannon will extra and use `entries.request`: `requests`, `method`, `form` and `body` options will be ignored. _NOTE_: you must ensure that entries are targeting the same domain as `url` option. _OPTIONAL_
     * `idReplacement`: A `Boolean` which enables the replacement of `[<id>]` tags within the request body with a randomly generated ID, allowing for unique fields to be sent with requests.
-Check out [an example of programmatic usage](./samples/using-id-replacement.js) can be found in the samples. _OPTIONAL_ default: `false`
+Check out [an example of programmatic usage](./samples/using-id-replacement.js) that can be found in the samples. _OPTIONAL_ default: `false`
-    * `forever`: A `Boolean` which allows you to setup an instance of autocannon that restarts indefinitely after emiting results with the `done` event.
+    * `forever`: A `Boolean` which allows you to setup an instance of autocannon that restarts indefinitely after emitting results with the `done` event.
 Useful for efficiently restarting your instance.
 To stop running forever, you must cause a `SIGINT` or call the `.stop()` function on your instance. _OPTIONAL_ default: `false`
     * `servername`: A `String` identifying the server name for the SNI (Server Name Indication) TLS extension. _OPTIONAL_ default: Defaults to the hostname of the URL when it is not an IP address.
-    * `excludeErrorStats`: A `Boolean` which allows you to disable tracking non 2xx code responses in latency and bytes per second calculations. _OPTIONAL_ default: `false`.
+    * `excludeErrorStats`: A `Boolean` which allows you to disable tracking non-2xx code responses in latency and bytes per second calculations. _OPTIONAL_ default: `false`.
     * `expectBody`: A `String` representing the expected response body.
 Each request whose response body is not equal to `expectBody`is counted in `mismatches`.
 If enabled, mismatches count towards bailout. _OPTIONAL_
     * `tlsOptions`: An `Object` that is passed into `tls.connect` call ([Full list of options](https://nodejs.org/api/tls.html#tls_tls_connect_port_host_options_callback)).
-Note: this only applies if your url is secure.
+Note: this only applies if your URL is secure.
 * `cb`: The callback which is called on completion of a benchmark.
 Takes the following params. _OPTIONAL_.
     * `err`: If there was an error encountered with the run.
     * `results`: The results of the run.

-**Returns** an instance/event emitter for tracking progress, etc. If cb omitted, the return value can also be used as a Promise.
+**Returns** an instance/event emitter for tracking progress, etc. If `cb` is omitted, the return value can also be used as a Promise.

 ### Customizing sent requests

 When running, autocannon will create as many `Client` objects as desired connections.
-They will run in parallel, until the benchmark is over (duration or total number of requests).
+They will run in parallel until the benchmark is over (duration or total number of requests).
 Each client will loop over the `requests` array, would it contain one or several requests.

 While going through available requests, the client will maintain a `context`: an object you can use in `onResponse` and `setupRequest` functions, to store and read some contextual data.